Implement Parametric Audio Equalizer Using Raspberry Pi

 The output above indicates that there are three audio playback devices with ALSA audio device numbers 0,0, 0,1 and 1,0.
 The first two devices correspond to the analog audio output and the HDMI output of the Raspberry Pi board.
 The third device is a USB audio dongle.
 To use the playback device 0,0, enter 'plughw:0,0' for the Device name parameter on the ALSA Audio Playback block.

 6. On the Hardware tab of the Simulink model, in the Mode section, select Run on board and then click Monitor & Tune.

 Task 2 - Change Frequency Response of Parametric Equalizer

 1. As the Simulink model is running on Raspberry Pi hardware, you will hear audio from the speakers/headphones connected to the Raspberry Pi hardware.

 2. A GUI displaying the frequency response of the audio equalizer will appear as shown in the picture below:

 3. Click and drag the markers or lines in the Three Band Equalizer GUI to specify the desired filter response characteristics.
 Note the change in audio output as the frequency response of the equalizer changes.

 4. Press the Stop button on the model to stop model execution.

 Other Things to Try

-Change the volume of the sound sent to speakers/headphones by tuning the appropriate parameter in the model.
+Change the volume of the sound sent to speakers/headphones by tuning the Gain parameter in the 'Sum left & right channels and to single* subsystem in the Simulink model.